Skip to content

 As the land dries up, so does peace.

-But it’s not just about livelihoods or even food security.
 In places like Nigeria, desertification is a threat to peace.
-It is here that competition between nomadic cattle herders and farmers for the land that is increasingly swallowed by the Sahara desert has resulted in a conflict between the groups that has proven more deadly than Boko Haram⁵.
-Similarly, in Ghana, Fulani herdsmen from neighboring countries who have been forced to migrate in search of pasture have been destroying property across local villages⁶.
+Here, competition between nomadic cattle herders and farmers for land, increasingly swallowed by the Sahara Desert, has caused conflict more deadly than Boko Haram⁵.
+Similarly, in Ghana, Fulani herdsmen from neighboring countries, forced to migrate in search of pasture, have destroyed property across local villages⁶.
 As the land dries up, so does peace.

 Desertification is not just their problem.
 It is all of ours.
-The Food and Agriculture Organization of the United Nations estimates that by 2050, there will be one third more mouths to feed and that global food supply will need to increase by about 70% to feed them⁷.
-In a world where we are losing both agricultural land and farmers to urbanization, efficiency gains will need to be made on the land we already have, that we cannot afford to lose any more, and that some of the land that has already been lost will need to be restored.
+The Food and Agriculture Organization of the United Nations estimates that by 2050, there will be one-third more mouths to feed, and global food supply must increase by about 70% to meet the demand⁷.
+In a world where agricultural land and farmers are being lost to urbanization, efficiency gains must be made on the land we already have.
+We cannot afford to lose any more, and some of the land already lost must be restored.
 Africa will be a key piece of the solution.

-In the semi-arid places of West Africa, such as in Senegal where Trees for the Future works, the Food and Agriculture Organization estimates that the Sahara Desert is encroaching at a rate of five kilometers per year.
+In the semi-arid places of West Africa, such as Senegal, where Trees for the Future works, the Food and Agriculture Organization estimates that the Sahara Desert is encroaching at a rate of five kilometers per year.

 Map of North Africa showing the impact of desertification

 On the human side, the causes have more to do with practices¹⁰.
-If you zoom in on Google Earth to view many of the cities located in arid lands along the south side of the Sahara Desert, you see a ring of desert growing around those towns from overgrazing, groundwater overdraft, certain tillage practices such as the removal of vegetative cover, and deforestation.
-Farming, land use change, unsustainable land use practices all contribute to a loss of soil moisture content and increase the vulnerability of land to the gradual forces of desertification.
-These practices are inextricably linked to poverty, and so the solutions must be, too.
+If you zoom in on Google Earth to view many of the cities sitting in arid lands along the south side of the Sahara Desert, you see a ring of desert expanding around those towns.
+This results from overgrazing, groundwater overdraft, certain tillage practices such as the removal of vegetative cover, and deforestation.
+Farming, land use change, and unsustainable land use practices all contribute to soil moisture loss.
+This increases land vulnerability to the gradual forces of desertification.
+These practices link directly to poverty, which means solutions must address both issues.

 These practices are inextricably linked to poverty, and so the solutions must be, too.
 Trees for the Future knows this…